InstitutoTodosPelaSaude/viralQC/README.md

 4.  **Nextclade Analysis:**
     *   **A. Standard Run:** For sequences mapped to a known Nextclade dataset, `nextclade run` is executed using that dataset.
     *   **B. Generic Run:** For sequences identified by BLAST (but not in the Nextclade datasets), a "generic" `nextclade run` is performed.
 This uses the reference sequence and GFF annotation from the BLAST database (created by `get-blast-database`).
+    *   **CDS Reordering:** For all nextclade results, the `reorder_cds.py` script is executed to reorder the CDS information in the `cdsCoverage` column.
+The alphabetic order from nextclade results is replaced by the order in which each CDS appears in the genome (based on start position in the GFF file).
 5.  **Post-Processing:** The results from all `nextclade run` executions (standard and generic) and the BLAST results for any remaining unmapped sequences are combined into a single output file (`results.tsv`).
 6.  **Target Region Extraction:** Finally, specific genomic regions of interest (if defined) are extracted from the sequences based on quality criteria.